Take the plunge – try Rovers!

 Click here to see what we do.

-A group of Rovers is known as a “Crew” and each Rover Crew is different, tailoring its activities to the requirements of its members.
-Crews vary in size from a handful of members to as many as fifty.
-Most crews meet weekly.
+Each Rover Unit is different, tailoring its activities to the requirements of its members.
+Units vary in size from a handful of members to as many as fifty.
+Most units meet weekly.
 The friends you make within this group will be lifelong!

 Anyone can become a Rover – there’s no need to have any previous involvement with Scouting, or any outdoor activities experience.